PlanetLive/LinearA/disc/README.md

 <span style="font-size:1.2em;">**At high tide in the pond (in Athens)
 I felt the soil myself.**</span>

-It time for our return south, the water in the port is high tide.
+It's time for our return south, the water in the port is at high tide.
 I stayed on land - we docked the boat for a while.

 I-QE-(MI)-TU-TI      　　KA-DI-TI-TE